The pentagram has appeared throughout history with each point representing unique concepts within each philosophy and faith it appeared in.

 In 16th century texts, incomplete pentagrams appeared in illustrations from occultist Heinrich Cornelius Agrippa as examples of symbols that may attract malicious spirits.
 Both versions (single point up and two points up with the two points up version being credited to the Pythagoreans) appear with neither being inherently "evil" nor are they associated to any devil.

-In the 19th century, occultist Eliphas Lévi associated the pentagram with two points upward (similar to the Pythagorean pentagram) with evil.
+In the 19th century, occultist Eliphas Lévi associated the pentagram with two points upward (similar to the Pythagorean pentagram) with infernal evocations.

 By the 20th century the symbol, especially the version with two points up, found itself weighted with social stigmatism.